Reportingonsuicide.cisco.com: Interview with Team Member Dr. Annie Ying

 Last year, I established Cisco’s Data Science and AI for Good initiative as a channel for Cisconians to give back pro bono, using their professional expertise to help nonprofits make the world a better place through data and analytics.
-Almost a year later, in collaboration with Save.org, Reportingonsuicide.org, and The Erika Legacy Foundation, we’re excited to release https://reportingonsuicide.cisco.com/.
+Almost a year later, in collaboration with Save.org and Reportingonsuicide.org, we’re excited to release https://reportingonsuicide.cisco.com/.

 Of all the causes in the world, you may wonder why we chose suicide reporting.
 On the surface, reporting, blogging, posting on social media, or talking about death by suicide may not seem like a life- saving or life-endangering task.
 Yet HOW an individual’s death by suicide is reported and discussed is a contributing factor in whether the victim’s death will be followed by further tragedy.
 So much so that the World Health Organization (WHO) established media adoption of Reporting on Suicide Guidelines as one of 7 priority areas for suicide prevention.
 The WHO pamphlet for media reporting on suicide is publicly available here.